-The day-to-day company secretarial and corporate governance support duties are managed by a dedicated, qualified and skilled Company Secretary who represents Absa Secretarial Services Proprietary Limited the duly appointed Company Secretary with support from the Head of Secretarial Services for South Africa and a statutory administration team within Group Secretariat.
+The day-to-day company secretarial and corporate governance support duties are managed by a dedicated, qualified and skilled Company Secretary who represents Absa Secretarial Services Proprietary Limited, the duly appointed Company Secretary, with support from the Head of Secretarial Services for South Africa and a statutory administration team within the Group Secretariat.

-The Company Secretary also provides guidance and advice to the Board as a whole and individual director on their duties and responsibilities as directors, which should be discharged in the best interest of the Company.
+The Company Secretary also provides guidance and advice to the Board as a whole, and to individual directors on their duties and responsibilities as directors, which should be discharged in the best interest of the Company.

-Audit and Risk Committee
+Audit Committee

-The Board relies on the Audit and Risk Committee (ARC) for input on audit and compliance functions from the submissions made by the Group Internal Audit, Group Risk and Compliance functions of Absa Group Limited.
+The Board relies on the Audit and Risk Committee (ARC) for input on the audit and compliance functions from the submissions made by the Group Internal Audit, Group Risk and Compliance functions of Absa Bank.

-Notwithstanding the role of the ARC in relation to the audit function, the Board remains at all times responsible for the monitoring the effectiveness of the Company's control environment.
-The review and approval of the annual financial statements, and engages with representatives of the internal and external audit for assurance of the integrity of the financial and related information.
+Notwithstanding the role of the ARC in relation to the audit function, the board remains at all times responsible for monitoring the effectiveness of the Company's control environment, the review and approval of the annual financial statements, and engages with representatives of the internal and external audit for assurance of the integrity of the financial and related information.